arthi2900/app1/docs/prd.md

 #### 9.7.4 Admin Access Rules
 - Has cross-school visibility and can view all exams across all schools
 - Can view exam details, settings, and questions for any exam
+- **Can view student allocation list with attendance status for any exam across all schools**
 - Can view student participation and results for any exam
 - Can view exam analytics and reports for any school
 - Can export exam results and analytics for any school
-- Cannot create, edit, or delete exams
-- Cannot grade exams
-- Cannot publish or unpublish results\n- Read-only access to all exam data\n- **Can force delete any exam with student attempts after strict confirmation** (for system maintenance purposes)
+- Cannot create, edit, or delete exams\n- Cannot grade exams\n- Cannot publish or unpublish results\n- Read-only access to all exam data\n- **Can force delete any exam with student attempts after strict confirmation** (for system maintenance purposes)

 #### 9.7.5 Data Isolation
 - All exam data is school-scoped\n- Backend validation ensures:\n  - Teachers can only access own exams